– ‘an information service from the cradle to the grave’, Geoffrey Remington, 1949

 During 1949 Story Hour sessions commenced for children 5-10 years of age.
 This continued with increasing success until 1950, when due to shortage of space and staff, it had to be discontinued.

-After weeks of preparation, a branch library at St Marys was opened in the electricity building on Mamre Road on 29 November 1949 by Geoffrey Remington, then the Deputy Chairman of the NSW Library Board.
+After weeks of preparation, a branch library at St Marys was opened in the electricity building on Mamre Road and officially opened on 29 November 1949 by Geoffrey Remington, then the Deputy Chairman of the NSW Library Board.
+In the 1950s, several small ‘deposit stations’ were opened at Regentville, Cranebrook, Mulgoa and Wallacia.

-In 1953 the library appointed it first trained assistant, Miss Joan Pearson who is the present Chief Librarian.
-In the next following years other trained assistants were appointed.
-This of course, allowed for a greater development in Library service and techniques.
+In 1953 the library appointed its first trained assistant, Miss Joan Pearson.
+She later became Chief Librarian.
+In the following years other trained assistants were appointed.
+This of course, allowed for a greater development in the Library service.
 Until 1953 the Library had been staffed with temporary and untrained assistants, and the Library owes much to their valuable and faithful service, for without them the Library service would have been much curtailed.
 A particular debt is owed to two such members of staff – Phyl Mellor, A.D.
 Tyler and P. Hore.

 No children under 13 years were allowed to use the library in the evening opening times.
 Non-residents were charged a subscription rate.
 Margaret Trask (nee Kinsella) resigned as Chief Librarian, replaced by Joan Pearson.